Nazlizamanian/network-programming/README.md

 ## Lab 6
 ### Description
-This code is a simple Python program that creates a basic HTTP server.
+This program creates a basic HTTP server.
 It listens on a port and responds to incoming HTTP requests with a simple HTML page that displays the client's request.

 ## Lab 7
 ### Description